How Can You Survive a Nuclear Attack?

 Books, board games, puzzles and other items to keep your mind occupied and off the fact that you have just experienced a nuclear attack.

-If an attack occurs
+If a nuclear attack occurs

 Immediately get inside, seal your house and SIP room, and await further instructions.